-In May 2012, the School of Dentistry moved into a new, 300,000-square-foot building at 7500 Cambridge St. in UT Research Park on the south campus of the Texas Medical Center.
-The sixstory facility is fully Wi-Fi enabled and features classrooms, clinics, laboratories and research areas with state-of-the-art equipment.
+In May 2012, the University of Texas School of Dentistry at Houston moved into a new, 300,000-square-foot building at 7500 Cambridge St. in UT Research Park on the south campus of the Texas Medical Center.
+The six-story facility is fully Wi-Fi enabled and features classrooms, clinics, laboratories and research areas with state-of-the-art equipment.
 In classrooms, faculty can use audience-response technology to immediately assess students' understanding of lecture concepts, and many lectures are recorded and posted on the school's intranet (Blackboard).
 An expansive new simulation clinic lets students and continuing education clients learn and practice skills in a virtual setting before moving on to live patients.

 In the patient care clinics, natural lighting is abundant.
 Spacious bays are equipped with chairside computers to make it easy for students and faculty to access electronic health records and X-rays without leaving the patient.
-All equipment is state-of-the-art, and UTSD is the first dental school in the country to have both predoctoral and graduate endodontic clinics fully equipped with microscopes.
+All equipment is state-of-the-art, and the School of Dentistry is the first dental school in the country to have both predoctoral and graduate endodontic clinics fully equipped with microscopes.